rmzetti/hover-exec/README.md

 ### Available functions in `vm` and `eval`

 The following functions are included in `vmContext` by default (and are also available to `eval`):

 - abort(): abort current script
 - alert(string): provide an alert box (bottom right)
 - config: access to *hover-exec* configuration
 - delay(usec): delay for specified number of usec
 - execShell(string): exec shell command
-- global: define and access global functions and variables (persistent over separate script execs)
+- global: define and access global functions and variables (globals persist over separate script execs)
 - globalThis: as for global
 - input(string): wait for input (box at top of screen)
 - process: access to process module, eg. `process.cwd()`